codex-academy/The-Dojo/_posts/2016-04-01-words_and_counting.md

 Write a function:

-    * that can find all the numbers in a sentence.
+    * that can find all the numbers in a sentence;
-    * that find all words shorter than 3 in a sentence
+    * that find all words shorter than 3 in a sentence;
-    * that count all the words in a sentence
+    * that count all the words in a sentence;
-    * that count all numbers in a sentence
+    * that count all numbers in a sentence.

 Use this sentence to test: